 Requests for tree planting can be accepted at any time of the year, however trees will normally be planted between November and December.

-Specific trees may require 2-3 years notice, in order that a nursery can grow and develop them to a suitable size.
+Specific trees may require two to three years notice, in order that a nursery can grow and develop them to a suitable size.

 - Location is requested for a tree.